College Acceleration Programs

 In their senior year, students are admitted directly to APU to complete both their high school graduation requirements and their sophomore year of college.
 (NOTE: Seniors enrolled in this program pay tuition directly to APU.
 For more information on APU tuition and fees, please visit http://www.apu.apus.edu/tuition-and-finance/tuition-and-fees/index.htm.

-Upon successful completion of the senior year, students graduate with a diploma from iNaCA and an associate degree from APU.
-Students can enter the workplace with the advantage of an associate’s degree or go on to complete their bachelor’s degrees.
+Upon successful completion of their senior year, students graduate with a diploma from iNaCA and an associate degree from APU.
+Students can enter the workplace with the advantage of an associate degree or go on to complete their bachelor’s degree.
+For additional information please view the APU Recommended Course List.

 Get a Jump Start on College with Passport2College